Professor Fabio Cuzzolin (pronounced: 'Kootzoleen') was born in Jesolo, Italy.

 CVPR, the reference conference in Computer Vision and Pattern Recognition, as well as

 IEEE SMC, ACCV and IPMU.
-He is currently Senior Program Committee
+He was Senior Program Committee

 member of Uncertainty in Artificial Intelligence (UAI), the top venue in uncertainty theory

 and Area Chair for BMVC, the British Machine Vision Conference, and is currently Area Chair for ECCV 2020

 He was the Program Chair and local organizer